franck01081991/ubuntu-autoinstall/README.en.md

 GitOps-first pipeline dedicated to building unattended **Ubuntu Server 24.04 LTS** ISOs with **Autoinstall + cloud-init (NoCloud)**.
-Every image is rendered from version-controlled files and then built manually (outside the repository workflows) from the artefacts validated by CI to guarantee reproducibility and auditability.
+Every image is rendered from version-controlled files and then built manually outside CI to guarantee reproducibility and auditability.

 > 👋 New to the project?
 Start with the
 > [beginner guide](docs/getting-started-beginner.md) to craft your first seed ISO